 There are a number of different types of billiard games and they fall under two broad categories of cue sports, Carom Billiards and pocket billiards.
 Carom billiard games are played on pocketless tables, while pocket billiard games are played on tables with pockets.

-As depicted in the graphic below: 8 ball, 9 ball and snooker fall under the category of pocket billiards and carom and three-cushion fall under the category carom billiards, or simply billiards
+As depicted in the graphic below: 8 ball, 9 ball and snooker fall under the category of pocket billiards and carom and three-cushion fall under the category of carom billiards, or simply billiards

 If you are interested to know in more detail about the differences between pool, carom and snooker then i recommend you check out this article i wrote.